 High quality apples are vital to the creation of a great cider

-The orchards of the Louis Dupont Family estate cover 30 hectares (74 acres) right at the heart of the Pays d'Auge region, 6000 apple trees in 13 different varieties.
+The orchards of the Famille Dupont estate cover 30 hectares (74 acres) right at the heart of the Pays d'Auge region, 6000 apple trees in 13 different varieties.

 Just as for the vine variety in the creation of a wine, the choice of the apple variety is essential in the creation of a cider.
 They all have their own characteristics and it is their blending which allows the desired balance to be attained.
 If the proportion of bitter and bittersweet apples is the most significant, the sharper varieties also play their role in giving freshness and fine subtlety in the mouth.